Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Code

 Further thanks to the creators of the extremely informative tutorials which helped to build this site.
-Also to the creators of Bootstrap for providing the framework for the Navbar used in this site.
+Also to the creators of Bootstrap for providing the framework for the Navbar.
 Links to these resources can be found here: <br>

 [Rounded corners tutorial](https://unused-css.com/blog/css-rounded-table-corners/#:~:text=If%20you%20are%20only%20rounding,done%20with%20a%20box%2Dshadow%20.)